markrogoyski/math-php/README.md

 $tol = 0.00001; // Tolerance; how close to the actual solution we would like
 $x   = BisectionMethod::solve($f⟮x⟯, $a, $b, $tol); // Solve for x where f(x) = 0

-// Fixed Point Iteration
+// Fixed-Point Iteration
-// Solve for a root of a polynomial using the Bisection Method.
+// Solve for a root of a polynomial using the fixed-point iteration method.
 // f(x) = x⁴ + 8x³ -13x² -92x + 96
 // Rewrite f(x) = 0 as (x⁴ + 8x³ -13x² + 96)/92 = x
 // Thus, g(x) = (x⁴ + 8x³ -13x² + 96)/92